 Blackboard is committed to delivering products and services that are usable and accessible regardless of age, ability, or situation.

-The Blackboard app is natively designed, so it works with the accessibility features built into iOS, Android, and Windows devices.
+The Blackboard app is natively designed, so it works with the accessibility features built into iOS and Android devices.
 These features help make mobile content available for people with physical, visual, or hearing impairments.

 iOS accessibility features